The Dry (film): Critical response

 The Guardian gave a positive review, saying "The film remains rock solid throughout: taut, tough and tense, matching wide-open spaces with uncomfortably close drama."

 Box office

-The Dry is among the top ten highest-grossing film of 2020 in Australia with A$20.1 million.
-The film made AU$3.5 million during its opening weekend in the Australian box office making it one of the highest grossing Australian film opening weekends ever, and the best debut for an Australian-made feature at the country’s box office from an independent studio.
-After five weeks, the film stood at more than A$19 million (US$14.6 million) and had overtaken Muriel's Wedding and The Water Diviner to rank 17th on Australia’s all-time top 20, just behind The Adventures of Priscilla, Queen of the Desert.
-By 23 March, the film had passed the A$20 million mark and was now the 14th-highest-grossing Australian film of all time, outpacing The Adventures of Priscilla, Queen of the Desert.
+The Dry was among the top ten highest-grossing films of 2020 in Australia with A$20.1 million.
+The film made AU$3.5 million during its opening weekend in Australia, making it one of the highest grossing Australian film opening weekends ever, and the best debut for an Australian-made feature at the country's box office from an independent studio.
+After five weeks, the film stood at more than A$19 million (US$14.6 million) and had overtaken Muriel's Wedding and The Water Diviner to rank 17th on Australia's all-time top 20, just behind The Adventures of Priscilla, Queen of the Desert.
+By 23 March, the film had passed A$20 million and was the 14th-highest-grossing Australian film of all time, outpacing The Adventures of Priscilla, Queen of the Desert.